-- Consult the hc2 Sample Conversion Kit package insert for complete details. - Processing a 4-ml aliquot of PreservCyt Solution produces enough for two tests, when tested manually.
+- Consult the digene HC2 Sample Conversion Kit instructions for use for complete details. - Processing a 4-ml aliquot of PreservCyt Solution produces enough for two tests, when tested manually.
 The minimum volume that can be processed is 4 ml. - Prepare PreservCyt Solution specimens in batches of 36 or fewer; otherwise, pellets may become dislodged when decanting the supernatant.
 This is important for maintaining the integrity of the cell pellet during the decanting step.
 If preparing additional PreservCyt Solution vials, do not start to prepare them until after completing the preparation of the first batch (see the table below).

-Reagent Preparation
+Reagent preparation

-If not performed previously, prepare the Denaturation Reagent (DNR) from the hc2 Sample Conversion Kit by adding 3 drops of Indicator Dye to the bottle of DNR and mix well.
+If not performed previously, prepare the Denaturation Reagent (DNR) from the digene HC2 Sample Conversion Kit by adding 3 drops of Indicator Dye to the bottle of DNR and mix well.
 The solution should be a uniform, dark-purple color.